agonising-chafe/VibeMeals/docs/recipe-spec.md

 - [ ] Every ingredient has `kind` + `shoppingCategory`.

+- [ ] Ingredients use `quantityKind` when amounts are approximate or "to taste".

 - [ ] Preflight requirements (thaw, slow cook, etc.) are captured.

 - [ ] Steps exist (even minimal) and match data-model shape.

+- [ ] `component` is used consistently across ingredients/steps when a recipe has clear subcomponents.

+- [ ] `cookNotes` is set when there is a short, critical tip that improves success on first cook.

 - [ ] Basic tags added (format, cuisine, kid-friendliness).